lymereJ/equest_batch_proc_docs/troubleshooting.md

 # Troubleshooting
 ## How to troubleshoot the batch processing
-Troubleshooting the a batch of simulation can be sometimes discouraging.
-When errors occurs only a limited amount of information is provided to the user.
-Four main locations can help the user troubleshoot an error.
+Troubleshooting a batch of simulation can be sometimes discouraging.
+When errors occur only a limited amount of information is provided to the user.
+The user can rely on the following four items to troubleshoot an error:
 1. The error message,
 2. The batch processing progress screen,
 3. The log file,